rehangit/prstatus/README.md

 To configure the extension please provide your Github settings in the Options page:

-**Github Account Name:** User name or org name e.g. rehangit or getndazn **Gihub Token:** Generate a github personal access token from https://github.com/settings/tokens.
-This token should have repo and user scopes.
+- **Github Account Name:** User name or org name e.g. rehangit or getndazn
+- **Gihub Token:** Generate a github personal access token from https://github.com/settings/tokens.
+This token should have 'repo' scope.
-**JIRA Column Headers:** List the column names separated by comma.
+- **JIRA Column Headers:** List the column names separated by comma.
 Only Jira tickets from these columns are decorated with pr review status.
-Enter * for all columns.

 ## Features